Ion Gheorghe Maurer: Early life, family, and education

-Maurer was born in Bucharest to an Alsatian father of German descent and a Romanian mother with petit-bourgeois background.
+Listed in his birth certificate as Jean Georges Maurer, he was born in Bucharest to an Alsatian father of German descent and a French mother with petit-bourgeois background.
 He completed studies in law at the University of Bucharest in 1923, after which he pursued graduate studies at the Sorbonne in Paris.
 Upon returning to Romania, he became an attorney, practicing law in Sighișoara, then serving as public prosecutor and later judge.
 In 1932 he went to Bucharest as counsel for several large banks.
-He became active politically, defending in court members of the illegal leftist and Anti-fascist movements.
-Occasionally, as in the 1936 Craiova Trial of Romanian Communist Party (PCR) activists, including Ana Pauker, Alexandru Drăghici, and Alexandru Moghioroș, he assisted Lucrețiu Pătrășcanu.